CurrencyCloud/currencycloud-java/README.md

 ### 2. Manually downloading the jars

-Download the Currency Cloud SDK jar:
+Download the Currencycloud SDK jar:

 1. Open https://oss.sonatype.org/#nexus-search;quick~currencycloud-java
 2. Navigate to the version of currencycloud-java that you wish to use